HOLD FAST TATTOO HISTORY

 HOLD FAST chest tattoos:

-IF YOU are not ready for a tattoo there ia always our cool T-Shirts that you can wear.
+IF YOU are not ready for a tattoo there is always our cool T-Shirts that you can wear.

 The Art of Tattooing is an inconceivably old type of workmanship and self-articulation.
-From the most punctual period of wind powered ships, mariners voyaging more remote and more distant abroad had started to experience indigenous individuals who had inked themselves for a considerable length of time.
+From the most punctual period of wind-powered ships, mariners voyaging more remote and more distant abroad had started to experience indigenous individuals who had inked themselves for a considerable length of time.
 Mariners regularly got inked themselves as a type of gift, to demonstrate where they had been.
 Indeed, even today, mariners have a tendency to be to some degree superstitious, and for the most part extremely mindful of imagery.
-Tattoos are a most close method for partner an image (and going with importance) with yourself.
+Tattoos are the closest method for partner an image (and going with importance) with yourself.

 On a ship, a line (a rope to you land lovers) is "fast" when it is solidly and emphatically anchored.
 In conventional cruising vernacular, many line-and sail-dealing with directions have been reached out to incorporate people also.
 To "belay" a line is to anchor it with a progression of turns (wraps) around a fitting, stick, bit, or kevel, preventing it from further movement.
 In like manner, to get out "Belay that!" may very well too apply to a man doing some bothersome action, or to prevent a past request from being completed.

 Numerous other conventional mariner tattoos have their causes in superstition.
 One awesome model is the match of tattoos of a pig on one foot and a chicken on the other.
 The suggestion is that both these creatures fear water and that they will shield a mariner's feet from sinking into the profundities, speeding them back to arrive all the sooner.
 The universal nautical star is differently illustrative of the polar star itself, or of the compass card; both are to enable the mariner to discover (and keep) their direction.